-The New Central Library will provide the entire community access to boundless knowledge through cutting-edge technology, extensive print and digital collections, and dynamic and enriching programming.
-The facility will feature flexible blended spaces designed to meet the ever-changing needs of our community and will include:
+The New Central Library provides the entire community access to boundless knowledge through cutting-edge technology, extensive print and digital collections, and dynamic and enriching programming.
+The facility features flexible blended spaces designed to meet the ever-changing needs of our community including:

 – A 350-seat state-of-the-art event center to host readings, lectures and screenings and to engage and educate all segments of our community.

 – An art gallery that will feature the work of local and national artists.